zibhub/GNDMS/0.6.x/installation-guide/index.md

     -props  < properties-file >

-  Must point to a properties file for teh given taskflow.
+  must point to a properties file for the given taskflow.

-+ If SSL should be used a keystore and possibly a truststore must be provided
++ If SSL shall be used, a keystore and possibly a truststore must be provided.

-    - To the keystore with its password and the password for the private key stored in the keystore:
+    - The keystore is defined with its password and the password for the private key stored in the keystore:

         -keystore < keystore >
         -keystorePasswd < keystore password >
         -privkeyPasswd < private key password >

-      Keystore can either be a Java keystore (JKS) the default or a store in PKCS12 format then `<keystore>` must end with either `p12` or `pkcs12`.
+      The keystore can either be a Java keystore (JKS), as default, or a store in PKCS12 format, in which case `<keystore>` must end with either `p12` or `pkcs12`.

-    - The truststore, holds the required root-CA certs, should contain at least the DFN-Grid CA certificate.
+    - The truststore holds the required root-CA certs and should contain at least the DFN-Grid CA certificate.

         -truststore < truststore-location >
         -truststorePasswd < truststore-passwd >

       The truststore itself is expected to be a JKS.
-If this options are omitted then it is assumed that keystore holds the required root-CA certificates.
+If these options are omitted then it is assumed that the keystore holds the required root-CA certificates.
 If the truststore is passwordless than the password argument can be omitted.